openethereum/openethereum.github.io/Secret-Store-Tutorial-1.md

 path = "db.ss3/secretstore"
 ```

-Now create an account for `ss3` with the password `ss3pwd` by running `parity --config ss3.toml account new`:
+Now create an account for `ss3` with the password `ss3pwd` by running `openethereum --config ss3.toml account new`:
 ```bash
 Loading config file from users.toml
 Please note that password is NOT RECOVERABLE.